 The Speakers’ Forum on the edge of the Campaigns Field has a fascinating programme of talks with leading Green researchers and designers, campaigners for social and environmental justice, and maverick activists.
 Listen, question, learn, debate… There’s picnic tables, drinks and snacks so you can stick around to talk politics, philosophy and protest tactics.
 In the evening the Forum is transformed into a Cinema by activist film-makers Reel News.

 All The Green Gathering’s bars are non-commercial and raise money for putting on the festival.
-Prices are very reasonable and we aim to provide a decent range of locally brewed cider and beer, plus wines and spirits and plenty of ethically-sourced soft drinks.
+Prices are very reasonable and we aim to provide a decent range of locally brewed cider and beer, plus organic wines and spirits and plenty of ethically-sourced soft drinks.